-Irish women have more rights today than their mothers, grandmothers and great grandmothers ever had, but while significant progress has been made full gender equality has yet to be achieved.
+Irish women have more rights today than their mothers, grandmothers and great grandmothers ever had, but while significant progress on gender equality has been made, inequalities still exist.

 Equality between genders is one of the fundamental principles of EU law, and legislation for equal rights between women and men has existed since the very early days of the European Community.

 The European Union is the driving force behind several pieces of important Irish legislation that have improved areas like equal treatment when applying for a job, equal treatment at work, protection of pregnant workers, protection of breastfeeding mothers and rights to maternity and parental leave.

 The gender perspective is integrated into all EU policies through gender mainstreaming, meaning the interests and concerns of both women and men are considered at all stages of strategic planning.

 However, many challenges remain and the European Commission’s Gender Equality Strategy 2020-2025 is helping Ireland move ever closer towards achieving its goal of being a nation of equals.